 2. Eat Humble Pie

 Eat Humble Pie means giving an apology and being ready to suffer the humiliation that comes along with it.
 This saying dates back to the Middle Ages.
-During this time, the king would hold a large feast after a successful hunting.
+During this time, the king would hold a large feast after a successful hunt.
 His family would be served with the finest meat while those of the lower status would receive a pie comprising of the innards and entrails, referred to as “umbles.”
 So being served “umble pie” was a sign of humiliation.

 3. Give the Cold Shoulder